Nick Westbrook-Ikhine Player Prop Bets for NFL Week 18 | Tennessee vs. Houston 1/9/2022

 Matchup vs. Houston

-- Westbrook-Ikhine is averaging 35.7 receiving yards per game in three career matchups against the Texans, 13.2 more than his receiving yards prop bet over/under for Sunday's game (22.5).
+- Against the Texans, Westbrook-Ikhine has averaged 35.7 receiving yards per game over his three career matchups, 12.2 more than his over/under for Sunday's game.

-- The 253.4 yards per game the Texans are giving up through the air makes them the NFL's 20th-ranked pass defense.
+- The 253.4 passing yards the Texans yield per game makes them the NFL's 20th-ranked pass defense this season.

-- With 23 passing TDs allowed this season, the Texans defense is ranked 10th in the NFL.
+- At 1.4 passing TDs conceded per game, the Texans defense is ranked 10th in the NFL.

 Recent Performances

-- Westbrook-Ikhine did not record a catch in last week's game versus the Dolphins.
+- Westbrook-Ikhine did not have a catch in last week's game versus the Dolphins.

-- Westbrook-Ikhine has put up 70 yards during his last three games (23.3 per game), reeling in six passes on 12 targets.
+- During his last three games, Westbrook-Ikhine has racked up 70 yards on six catches, averaging 23.3 yards per game on 12 targets.

 Westbrook-Ikhine's Tennessee Teammates